StevenLandgraf/Personal_Website/content/authors/admin/_index.md

 My research lives at the intersection of computer vision and metrology, with a focus on making AI systems more reliable, interpretable, and ultimately safer — across domains like remote sensing, robotics, medical imaging, autonomous driving, and industrial inspection.

 I'm passionate about bridging the gap between cutting-edge research and real-world impact.
-Whether it's debugging a stubborn model, guiding a thesis to the finish line, or exploring new ideas over coffee, I genuinely enjoy working with others to push the boundaries of what machines can do for us.
+Whether it's debugging a stubborn model, guiding a thesis to the finish line, or exploring new ideas over lunch, I genuinely enjoy working with others to push the boundaries of what machines can do for us.